banterability/legal-ass/README.md

 LegalAss('So this is a story all about how', {length: 22, ellipses: ' (More >)'});
 // -> 'So this is a (More >)'
 ```

+Note that the original phrase above was truncated with a trailing space and the library made the end result an additional character shorter by eliminating it.